Frequently asked questions

 Why is this retreat so short?

 We created Daybreak for people who can’t step away for a full three-day retreat but still long for ceremony and connection.
-It’s a more accessible option — shorter in length and cost than a private journey, while still offering the richness of a shared group experience.
+It’s a more accessible option that is shorter in length and cost than a private journey, while still offering the richness of a shared group experience.

 Why is the retreat called Daybreak?